keelam13/Medsmory/README.md

 ### Workflow

-How the game works was planned usingthe this workflow made with [Miro](http.miro.com)
+How the game works was planned using the this workflow made with [Miro](http.miro.com)

 ![Medsmory Workflow](documentation/medsmory-workflow.png)